-Deerful is Emma Winston, a keyboard player, singer and producer based in London.
-She writes lush, sad, romantic electropop about feelings on synthesisers small enough to use on the bus.
+Deerful is Emma Winston, a musician based in London, UK.
+She writes lush, sad electropop about feelings on synthesisers small enough to use on the bus and in tiny live-coding environments, and exists in a perpetual state of being far too excited about making things.

-Her musical influences include the Postal Service, The Magnetic Fields, Kero Kero Bonito, Emmy the Great, CHVRCHES, Owen Pallett, Grimes, and the Moon theme from DuckTales for Game Boy.
+Her musical influences include the Postal Service, The Magnetic Fields, Kero Kero Bonito, Emmy the Great, CHVRCHES, Owen Pallett, Grimes, and the DuckTales for Game Boy soundtrack.

 “(‘Peach’ is) a…blissful, bleepy wonder that nonetheless feels like the most human record of the year.” — The Guardian